stellargraph/stellar-practical-ml-on-graphs/README.md

 ### Instructions for Windows 10

-[1] Install a Python 3 (version 3.6) distribution.
+[1] Install a Python 3 (version 3.6 or 3.7) distribution.
 You can download the recommended version from [here](https://www.python.org/downloads/release/python-362/).
 Make sure to select the option to **Add Python 3.6 to PATH** on the Setup screen.